Gering wrestlers top Ogallala

 Berger said after the Indians cut the lead to 30-29, Gering stepped up to close out the match starting with Awiszus.

-“Jacob is tough and he has had a great season so far,” Berger said.
-“He wrestled tough and when he goes out and wrestles, he is all business.
+“Jacob (Awiszus) is tough and he has had a great season so far,” Berger said.
+“He wrestled tough, and when he goes out and wrestles, he is all business.
 He is fun to watch.”

 Gering 48, Ogallala 29